Putnam preparation

 The best preparation for the Putnam competition is going over the problems from previous years.
 Problems (with solutions) can be found on Kiran Kedlaya's archive.
 A good strategy is to try each problem for at most 1 hour, and then look up the solutions, and then try to remember the ideas and tricks from the solutions for subsequent problems.
 The problems are generally ordered according to difficulty (A1, B1 are the easiest, A6, B6 are the hardest), so for practice, first do all the easy problems, and then move on to the harder problems.

-There are also three published books, containing all past problems up to 2000.
+There are also four published books, containing all past problems up to 2016.
 In the books the problems are discussed in detail, and sometimes given multiple solutions: Other recommended books are: In addition, various universitites maintain web sites with more resources for Putnam preparation, including practice problems.
 See for example the sites at Stanford, Northwestern.